-In fall 2000, the preceding part of this chapter was reviewed through the Journal of Interactive Media In Education (JIME) online review process.
-The reviews brought out what the paper was trying to do and added, in a generally supportive way, confirmation of one person's experiences from much broader backgrounds.
+In fall 2000, the preceding part of this chapter was reviewed through the JIME online review process.
+I thought the reviews nicely brought out what the paper was trying to do.
+They added, in a generally supportive way, confirmation of one person's experiences from much broader backgrounds.
 The reflections on key issues significantly enriched the discussion.